scharlottej13/dask-blog/_posts/2021-12-15-dask-fellow-reflections.md

 You can only get so much done as a solo developer.
 We had hoped that I would naturally end up working with teams from several different projects, but this didn't really end up being the case.
 The `napari` project is an exception to this, and that relationship was well established before starting work for Dask.
 Perhaps there's something more we could have done here to facilitate more interaction.

+## What's next for Genevieve?

+Genevieve will be starting a new job next year, you can find her on GitHub [@GeneviveeBuckley](https://github.com/GenevieveBuckley/).

 ## What's next in Dask?

 Lots of stuff has happened in Dask, but there is still lots left to do.
 Here is a summary of the next steps for several projects.
 We'd love it if new people would like to take up the torch and contribute to any of these projects.

-Genevieve will be starting a new job next year, you can find her on GitHub [@GeneviveeBuckley](https://github.com/GenevieveBuckley/).

 **ITK image compatibility with Dask**